 Don’t rule out the weirdos, yo.
 They’re the ones to watch.

-But every kid doesn’t get to go to overnight camp, so what do you do if your kid isn’t able to experience that kind of communal living where there is an invisible thread that holds everyone together?
+But every kid doesn’t get to go to overnight camp.
+So what do you do if your kid isn’t able to experience that kind of communal living and an invisible thread that holds everyone together?
 How else can they learn tolerance?

 Well, there are a few ways: